-Kenyans are saddened by the violence meted out to protestors in one of Kenya’s towns, Nanyuki, early this week.
-The police lobbed tear gas at the protesting crowds, and apparently shot at them.
-This triggered chaos characterized by running battles between the protesting crowds and the police.
+Kenyans are saddened by the violence meted out to the protestors.
+Apparently, the police lobbed tear gas at the protesting crowds and shot at them.
+This triggered chaos marked by running battles between the protesting crowds and the police.

 Monday, 1st this week, Kenya was meant to celebrate Madaraka Day.
 Instead, anti-Ebola protests captured the day’s attention in much of the country.